 The assigned BFSR is one notch lower than the outcome of Moody's bank financial strength scorecard.
-This is due to Moody's loss expectations for Sparebanken Møre's loan portfolio, especially in light of its exposure to sectors more vulnerable to deteriorating economic trends.
+This primarily reflects Moody's loss expectations for Sparebanken Møre's loan portfolio, especially in light of its exposure to sectors more vulnerable to deteriorating economic trends.